PydPiper/viks_SoftwareGuide/source/python/builtin_logic_loops.rst

         # somecode raised a NameError, do something
     except (ValueError,KeyError):
         # samecode did not raise a NameError, but it did raise either
         #   a ValueError or KeyError, do something
     except:
         # catch all other errors, this is lazy coding - try to not use this
-        # the owner should understand what exceptions occur and handles it appropriately
+        #   the owner should understand what exceptions occur and handle it appropriately
     else:
         # no exception were raised, do something
     finally: